particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 In order for your Particle SIM card to connect to the cellular network, it needs to be activated.
 The *only* way to do this is to go through SIM activation and setup at [https://setup.particle.io](https://setup.particle.io).
 Follow the on-screen prompts to complete device setup and SIM activation.

 ### 5) Are you using a 3rd party (non-Particle) SIM?
 If you're not using a Particle SIM, you will have to change the cellular APN on the Electron before it can connect.
 A Username and Password may also be required.
-Ask your cellular provider for these credentials and head over to [setCredentials()](/reference/firmware/electron/#setcredentials-) for more details on how to set these.
+To connect the Electron with a 3rd party SIM, visit our [setup page](http://setup.particle.io) and follow the on screen instructions to set your APN, download a new firmware binary, and flash it to your device.

+> **NOTE**: Until you have done this, your device _will not_ be able to connect to the Internet.

 ### 6) Check the cellular coverage in your area
 The Electron leverages a number of cellular carriers to provide excellent coverage, but it *is* possible that you are outside GSM coverage in your country.
 Fortunately, it's relatively simple to check: